 We were fortunate enough to catch acclaimed director, Batra, in the midst of cutting his latest film: forthcoming Hollywood feature, Our Souls At Night, produced by Netflix, and starring such tremendous talent as Jane Fonda and Robert Redford.
 The story, based on the book by Kent Haruf, follows an elderly woman who strikes up a curious relationship with her fellow widower neighbour.
 Named one of Variety’s top 10 Directors to Watch, the soft-spoken Batra steadily rose to prominence after his debut Hindu film The LunchBox - shot in and around Mumbai - was screened at the 2013 Cannes Film Festival, garnering several, impressive awards.
 This included Filmfare award for Best Debut Director, the Asian Film Award for Best Screenwriter, and the Critics Week Viewer’s Choice Award.
 Another accolade, in of itself, was being asked to direct the prestigious UK-based film, The Sense of An Ending: an adaptation of the Man Booker Prize winning novel by British author, Julian Barnes.
 “If I had to talk of an underlying parallel between all my works,” the well-travelled Batra told us, “it would be difficult to identify.
 They have all been so different.
 As a director, I’m also very much inside the work and not in the position of observer.
 But I suppose a recurring theme is loneliness.
 I need to feel close to a story, as I did with Barnes’ when I first read his novel in 2011.
 It was personal and the themes resonated emotionally.
 In India, I shared a room with my granddad growing up, and that’s had great impact on all my work.”

 Indeed, capturing the plot of The Sense of An Ending required a certain sensitivity to the course of growing older, and how it deftly juxtaposes with a former experience of youth: in this case via one’s impetuous actions.
 The story centres on a seemingly composed older man, played by Jim Broadbent, who with the mysterious arrival of a diary begins a self-interrogative journey back into a shadowy past.
 But Batra adds his own humour.
 As he himself stated, “the tone of a film is important.
 From the costumes to the nuances of the acting and getting beautiful shots, one inconsistency can undermine the whole work.”
 His masterful blend of the poignant and light-hearted is really what carries Barnes’ suspense-filled story.
 It’s not hard then to understand why the director was asked to take his preservative talent all the way to the US.
-Batra - a person of South-Asian origin, who is rarely seen behind the scenes – has an extraordinary ability to perceive.
-From tapping into the underrepresented canon of the more mature public’s experiences, to conjuring a narrative from the intimate and everyday – The Lunchbox revolves around the erroneous delivery of a lunchbox to the desk of a man who isn’t the sender’s husband – this is how the director grips us.
+Batra - a person of South-Asian origin, who is rarely seen behind the scenes – possesses an extraordinary ability to perceive.
+From tapping into the underrepresented canon of the more mature public’s experiences, to conjuring a narrative from the more intimate and everyday – The Lunchbox revolves around the erroneous delivery of a lunchbox to the desk of a man who isn’t the sender’s husband – this is how the director grips us.
 Thus, Batra epitomises the art of good storytelling as well as a high-profile, aspirational career.
-His traversing across different continents reflects his ability to cut across varied literary mediums.
+His traversing across different continents reflects his ability to cut across various literary mediums.

 You very competently translated an award-winning fiction novel to the screen.
 The plots of great stories are notoriously difficult to capture; what parts did you take particular time to innovate?